MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 For *encoding* live events, you can choose between *LowLatency* or *LowLatencyV2* stream options.
 The *LowLatencyV2* setting is the best option if you wish to go down to 3-7 seconds of end to end latency for your live stream. (**In the portal**, you may see the LowLatency stream option as "Regular latency" and LowLatencyV2 stream option as the low latency option.)
 The supported output formats are DASH CMAF (format=mpd-time-cmaf) or Low Latency HLS (format=m3u8-cmaf).
 See [dynamic packaging](encode-dynamic-packaging-concept.md) page for streaming URL formats.

-For all streams, you will need proper settings on your LL-HLS or DASH capable players to see the best latency numbers.

-We have tested the LowLatencyV2 options with the following media players:

-- Video.js - Choose CMAF LL-HLS playback for best results.
-Please use the LL-HLS support and buffer level ABR options.
-- HLS.js - Choose CMAF LL-HLS playback for best results.
-- Shaka player - Use version 4.1.1 and above.
-- Azure Media Player - Only on native Safari.
-It falls back to the native LL-HLS player.
-On other platforms, it will choose to play DASH with approximately 1 second added latency compared to LL-HLS.
-Choose "Low Latency Heuristic Profile".

 ## When to choose the LowLatency option

 Choose the *LowLatency* stream option if you need Smooth Streaming output, or require a DVR window longer than 6 hours.
 When using TS outputs with HLS v3 (format=aapl-m3u8-v3) and HLS v4 (format=aapl-m3u8-v4), be sure to set the `LiveOutput.Hls.fragmentsPerTsSegment` setting to 1 to ensure that Media Services packs only one mp4 fragment into one TS segment.